-Ring Floodlight Cam contains both advanced Passive Infrared (PIR) sensors that control the light and motion sensors in the camera.
+Ring Floodlight Cam security camera contains both advanced Passive Infrared (PIR) sensors that control the light and motion sensors in the camera.

 In order to pick up all the motion you want to capture, it helps to understand a bit about how Floodlight Cam's sensors work, and how to position your Floodlight Cam for maximum effectiveness.